li-boxuan/tutoria/README.md

 Tutoria is proudly powered by [Django](https://www.djangoproject.com/)<sup>®</sup>.

+## News

+- [Fixed] Balance checking with commisssions.

+- [Fixed] Newly created Tutors with *no* reviews have a default rating of 0 instead of 5, and the rating is hidden until at least 3 reviews are submitted.

+## Features

+- Fuzzy Search and Asychronized Auto-Completion

+- Anonymous Review

+- Dedicated Admin/Staff Site for Easy Management.

+- Begin/End Session Automation

 ## Installation

 Before installation, you should have a working `django` copy.
 To obtain one,